 To a 16-year-old today, “Paid In Full” probably sounds like Dion’s “The Wanderer” sounded to me in 1987—which was 25 years after it came out in 1962.
 This blows my mind.
 But no more than anyone should expect it to.
 The passage of time: Wow, man.
 The world just keeps changing, doesn’t it?

 ASAP Rocky, one of the brightest young rap stars to come on the scene this past year, was named Rakim Mayers when he was born in October, 1988.
 He was named after Rakim, the rapper we’re talking about.
 Eric B. & Rakim are your parent’s music.
 Which makes sense, since their first album came out 25 years ago.
 I am a parent.
 I don’t mind this.
 Unlike semantics, aging is not something I get hung up on.

-3) Twenty-five-year-old rap sounds better than I expected it to.
+3) Twenty-five-year-old rap sounds better than I